gitnodemasters/nextjs-nft-mint-dapp/README.md

 A simple, fast and modern dApp for minting NFTs.

-This dApp is actually used by [Skulls In Love](https://www.skullsin.love/).
+This dApp is actually used by NFTMembership.

 ## Required